Pelvic Organ Prolapse/Pelvic Support Problems

 Chances are you never think about the muscles that support your pelvic organs until they weaken and your uterus or another organ falls out of place, a condition called pelvic organ prolapse.
-Dele Ogunleye, MD, FACOG, Lisa Emm, MD, FACOG, and the medical team at Advanced Women’s Healthcare have helped many women overcome the pressure and discomfort of prolapsed organs, often with conservative treatments.
-If you have a question about pelvic organ prolapse, call the office in Bloomington, Illinois, or schedule an appointment online.
+Rest assured, the medical team at Advanced Women’s Healthcare have helped many women overcome the pressure and discomfort of prolapsed organs, often with conservative treatments.
+If you think you might have a prolapse, please call our office to schedule an appointment with one of our providers.

 How are pelvic floor muscles related to pelvic organ prolapse?